primer/view_components/docs/content/components/underlinenav.md

 ### `Tabs`

 Use the tabs to list navigation items.
+For more information, refer to [Tab](/components/tab).

 | Name | Type | Default | Description |
 | :- | :- | :- | :- |